Château fort de Lourdes: Description

 The castle's origins go back to Roman times.
-Various remains from this era (fragments of sculpture, votive offerings, wall foundations) were brought to light by military engineering work in the 19th century.
-However, a consequence of these works was the destruction of the greater part of the ancient walls.
+Various remains from this era (fragments of sculpture, votive offerings, wall foundations) were brought to light by military engineering work in the 19th century, which however destructed the greater part of the ancient walls.
 The finds are exhibited on the site.

 Today, the oldest remains date from the 11th and 12th centuries and consist of the foundations of the present fortifications.

-The castle was reinforced in the 13th and 14th centuries (construction of the keep), and again in the 17th and 18th centuries.
+The castle was reinforced in the 13th and 14th centuries (construction of the keep), and again in the 17th and 19th centuries.
+From 1590, under the reign of Henri IV, the castle became a prison.
+It was later used as a barracks, before becoming a museum around the turn of the 20th century.

 The Notre-Dame-du-Château chapel houses the furniture of the former parish church of Saint-Pierre de Lourdes, destroyed in 1904.
 The present chapel is constructed with recycled material from Saint-Pierre de Lourdes.